GoogleChrome/web.dev/src/site/content/en/blog/color-scheme/index.md

 whereas `dark` represents the opposite, with dark background colors and light foreground colors.

 {% Aside 'warning' %}
-  Per the spec, the allowed additional value `light only` indicates that the element must be rendered with a light color scheme if possible, even if the user's preference is for a different color scheme.
+  Per the specification, the allowed additional value `light only` indicates that the element must be rendered with a light color scheme if possible, even if the user's preference is for a different color scheme.
   Authors *should not* use this value, and should instead ensure their page renders well